moneta-rb/moneta/SPEC.md

 # Moneta Specification

+(See RFC 2119 for use of MUST, SHOULD, MAY, MUST NOT, and SHOULD NOT)

 The purpose of the moneta specification is to create a general-purpose API for interacting with key-value stores.
 In general, libraries that need to interact with key-value stores should be able to specify that they can use any "moneta-compliant store".

-# Moneta Executable Specs

 Moneta ships with a set of executable specs which you can use to verify spec-compliance with your moneta adapter.

-# Requirements for a Moneta Adapter

-(See RFC 2119 for use of MUST, SHOULD, MAY, MUST NOT, and SHOULD NOT)

-A Moneta adapter must expose a class with the following characteristics:

 ## Class Methods